-Is it time to break up with your current managed service provider (MSP)?
-While the relationship may have been a dream come true at the beginning, it’s not unusual for time to take its toll.
-Perhaps your needs have changed; maybe the MSP’s ownership or priorities have changed.
-Maybe everything has stayed exactly the same — despite the innovations taking place across the industry.
-Not quite sure if it’s time to find a new managed service provider?
+Is it time to break up with your current managed service provider?
+Perhaps your needs have changed; maybe the MSP’s priorities have changed.
+Maybe your MSP hasn’t kept up with the innovations taking place across the industry.
+Wondering if it’s time to find a new managed service provider?

-• They’re just not into you.
-There are two sure-fire signs that a managed service provider isn’t too concerned about keeping you as a customer: inflexible terms and slow response times.
+• They’re Just Not That Into You.
+There are two glaring signs that a managed service provider isn’t that concerned about keeping you as a customer: inflexible terms and slow response times.
 As a small business, your needs change regularly.
-Is the MSP willing to be flexible?
+Are they willing to be flexible?

-Slow response times could mean that the MSP is short-staffed, but it could also mean they aren’t terribly interested in providing your business with excellent service or that they’re not taking your concerns seriously.
-For example, most MSP’s categorize support requests based on the severity and impact of the outage.
-Low priority issues, such as a problem installing software for one user, are obviously less important than high priority issues, such as an outage that shuts down your entire office network.
-But what if you have a medium or high priority outage and your phone calls are not returned or the technician shows up 5 hours late?
-What if all of your support requests are routinely handled in a non-urgent fashion?
-It’s probably time to find another managed service provider.
+Slow response times could mean that the MSP is short-staffed, but if it keeps happening, maybe they just don’t love you anymore.
+Most MSP’s triage support requests based on the severity and impact of the outage.
+Low priority issues, like an individual software installation problem, are lower on the list than an outage that shuts down your entire office network.
+But what if you have an outage and your phone calls are not returned or the technician shows up 5 hours late?

 • They don’t “get” your business.
 The best information technology professionals understand both technology and business.
 It’s not all about bits and bytes.
-It’s also about helping business leverage technology to best meet business goals.
+It’s also about helping business use their technology to meet unique business goals.
 Many MSPs specialize in specific industries such as banking, real estate, legal, retail, senior living, or healthcare.
 Managed service providers familiar with your industry already understand many of the challenges you face.
 In fact, they may have already solved them for companies like yours.
-If your managed service provider doesn’t “get” your industry and business, you’re missing out on a valuable resource.
+If your managed service provider doesn’t understand your industry and business, you’re missing out.

 • Invoices are unpredictable with plenty of surprise fees.
 No one likes to find extra charges on their invoices.
-While some extra charges may be legitimate, such as using extra hours due to a crisis, it’s important that your MSP communicate with you when your company has exceeded its monthly allotment of time.
-Transparency is the key here — or lack thereof.
+While some extra charges may be legitimate, it’s important that your MSP communicate with you when your company has exceeded its monthly service hours package.
 Your MSP should be able to provide you with sufficient detail for all of the charges on your invoice, even before the invoice has been generated.

-To minimize surprise fees, it’s smart to have a single point of contact manage the relationship and check the status of all monthly services on a daily or weekly basis.
-This person can help triage requests by determining if it makes sense to handle minor requests in-house or escalate them to the managed service provider (which cuts into the number of hours available for more complex requests).
+It’s smart to have a single point of contact manage the relationship and monitor all services on a daily or weekly basis.
+This person can determine if it makes sense to handle minor requests in-house or escalate them to the managed service provider.

 • Someone else is always to blame.
-Does it seem as if the managed service provider rarely, if ever, accepts responsibility for an issue?
-It’s always someone else’s fault.
-Not only does this type of behavior get tiresome, it’s a reactive response when what you really need from a managed service provider is a proactive approach.
-When someone else is to blame, the MSP is essentially saying “It’s out of my hands; there’s nothing I can do.”
-Is that really what you’re looking for?
+Does it seem as if the managed service provider neveraccepts responsibility for an issue?
+What you really need from a managed service provider is a proactive approach.

 • The MSP engages in questionable security practices.
-You rely on your managed services provider to help keep your computer network safe from harm and secured from prying eyes, but what if the MSP doesn’t practice what it preaches?
+You rely on your managed services provider to help keep your computer network safe, but does your MSP practice what it preaches?
 For example, does the managed service provider collect payment on an unencrypted webpage or ask you to send your credit card information via email?
-If the managed service provider’s own systems aren’t secure, who’s to say yours will be?
-It’s definitely time to get a new managed service provider!
+Not good!

-What do you think?
-Is it time to find a new managed service provider?
-Quikteks in New Jersey offers comprehensive technical support to businesses in the tri-state area.
-Contact us today to schedule your free network security assessment.
+So is it time to find a new managed service provider?
+Quikteks in the NJ/NY metro area offers comprehensive business tech support.
+Contact us today at (973) 882-4644 to schedule your free network security assessment.